deployphp/recipes/docs/raygun.md

 ## Usage

-To notify Raygun of a succesful deployment, you can use the 'raygun:notify' task after a deployment.
+To notify Raygun of a successful deployment, you can use the 'raygun:notify' task after a deployment.

 ```php
 after('deploy', 'raygun:notify');